Tayavalla F.C.: History

 The last Tayavalla match was a 2–1 defeat in a friendly at King's Park in April 1885.
-Three of the East Stirlingshire side which beat Falkirk 8–1 in a friendly at the end of the 1884–85 season were Tayavalla players, and five of the last Tayavalla side played for East Stirlingshire against Queen's Park F.C. early in the 1885–86 season.
+Three of the East Stirlingshire side which beat Falkirk 8–1 in a friendly at the end of the 1884–85 season were Tayavalla players, and five of the last Tayavalla side played for East Stirlingshire against Queen's Park early in the 1885–86 season.
 Given that the club's home colours for 1884–85 were those of East Stirlingshire, Tayavalla had become a de facto supplementary XI for the Shire.

 The club was struck off the Scottish Football Association roll before the 1885–86 season for non-payment of subscriptions, ending the club's independent existence.

 Colours

-The club played in navy shirts and white shorts in its first two seasons, and black and white "striped" shirts with navy shorts in its last.
+The club played in navy shirts and white shorts in its first season, and black and white "striped" shirts with navy shorts in its last two.

 Ground

 The club played home matches "within the policies" at Camelon House, by Lock 16 of the Forth and Clyde Canal.